aspose-diagram/Aspose.Diagram-Documentation/spanish/java/overview/feature-list/aspose-diagram-for-node-js-via-java-features/aspose-diagram-for-node-js-examples/_index.es.md

 type: docs
 weight: 10
 url: /es/java/aspose-diagram-for-node-js-examples/
-description: Viso Diagram Node.js API le permite trabajar con diagramas Visio sin comprender el formato de archivo subyacente.
-Puede crear archivos Visio VSDX desde cero y convertir archivos VSDX a PNG con solo un par de líneas de código.
+description: Viso Diagram Node.js API lets you work with Visio diagrams without any understanding of underlying file format.
+You can create Visio VSDX files from scratch and convert VSDX files to PNG with just a couple of lines of code.
 ---
-Aspose.Diagram para Node.js es fácil de usar y le permite trabajar con diagramas Visio sin comprender el formato de archivo subyacente.
-Puede crear archivos Visio VSDX desde cero usando simples líneas de código.
-También puede convertir archivos VSDX a PNG con solo un par de líneas de código.
-En este artículo, enumeramos algunos ejemplos básicos para trabajar con archivos Visio VSDX usando Aspose.Diagram para Node.js API.
+Aspose.Diagram for Node.js is easy to use and lets you work with Visio diagrams without any understanding of underlying file format.
+You can create Visio VSDX files from scratch using simple lines of code.
+You can also convert VSDX files to PNG with just a couple of lines of code.
+In this article, we list some basic examples for working with Visio VSDX files using Aspose.Diagram for Node.js API.
 ## **Cree Visio VSDX desde cero usando Node.js**
 {{< highlight "java" >}}